Municipalization: Governments

 In the United States, municipalization often refers to incorporation of an entire county into its municipalities, leaving no unincorporated areas.
 This generally ends de facto the county's own home rule, which in most states allows it to act as the municipal service provider in those unincorporated areas.
 The county is left offering only those services mandated of it by the state constitution, which are generally only extensions of state government like courts and sheriff departments.
 As with utilities, the county's assets usually end up being distributed among the cities, though this is less likely if the process is gradual rather than all at once.

 One example of municipalization is the Sacramento Municipal Utilities District, or SMUD, of Sacramento, California.
 In another, larger example, Fulton County, Georgia, which includes the city of Atlanta, is currently undergoing full municipalization.
 For a more complete discussion of this process in the Fulton County context, see the "Politics" section of the Fulton County article.

 Examples

-While municipalization is quite rare in the United States over the past few decades ("of these 900 municipal-owned utility firms, only 2 percent have completed municipalization since 1990") there are a few key, and recent, examples that are often cited.
+Municipalization has become quite rare in the United States over the past few decades.
+Of these 900 municipal-owned utility firms, only 2 percent have completed municipalization since 1990.

 Long Island, New York

-Basic Information: "The Long Island Power Authority territory consists of New York's Nassau and Suffolk counties and part of Queens, New York City, including the JFK International Airport."

-Key motivating factors: The effort to municipalize Long Island's electricity was primarily motivated by rising (and high) prices and bad reliability.
+The Long Island Power Authority territory consists of New York's Nassau and Suffolk counties and part of Queens, New York City, including the JFK International Airport.
+The effort to municipalize Long Island's electricity was primarily motivated by rising prices and poor reliability.